ujjwalkumar-64/extention/README.md

 - Library (Hub): see your saved Notes, curated Suggestions, and generated Quizzes in one place
 - Clear UX: “Used: On‑device/Cloud”, “Why cloud?” tooltip, empty‑state hint, light/dark themes
 - Theming, Floating Action Button (FAB), keyboard shortcuts, and onboarding for first‑time users

-## On‑device vs Cloud (how it decides)

-- Modes
-    - Auto (default): Try on‑device first → fall back to cloud if unavailable.
-    - Offline‑only: Use on‑device only; never call cloud or web search (manual “Find sources” still works).
-    - Online‑only: Skip on‑device; use cloud for maximum compatibility.

-- When we use cloud (common reasons shown under “Why cloud?” in the footer)
-    - On‑device runtime not ready (first‑run, model download not finished, or API unavailable on this page).
-    - The requested action isn’t supported on‑device (or needs structured citations not provided by the device task).
-    - Restricted context (certain chrome:// or store pages) or iframe sandboxing prevents on‑device APIs.
-    - Explicit user choice (Online‑only mode).
-    - Large selections are trimmed for cloud; on‑device path runs first and does not upload text if it succeeds.

-- Data handling
-    - On‑device: Runs locally; content isn’t sent to a server.
-    - Cloud: Sends only the operation payload (selection text plus minimal metadata like persona/language).
-We show “Used: Cloud” and provide “Why cloud?” details for transparency.

-- Visual indicators
-    - Footer microcopy in panels:
-        - Tip: On‑device when available; falls back to cloud.
-Used: On‑device/Cloud
-        - “Why cloud?” tooltip explains the reason for cloud routing.

 ## Quick start